polterguy/hyper-core/README.md

 }
 ```

-Then you'll need to reference the assembly containing the above class into your main _"p5.webapp"_ project,
+You'll need to reference the assembly containing the above class into your main _"p5.webapp"_ project,
 for then to edit your _"web.config"_ file, to include your assembly as a plugin, by adding another `add` entry
 into your `assemblies` configuration.
 Below is an example of how to accomplish this, assuming your assembly
 is called `foo`.